 In a recent OUS research blog article Johan Steineger and Sinan Dheyauldeen from the Department for Otorhinolaryngology, Head and Neck Surgery explain how they came to treating patients with Morbus Osler - a rare autosomal dominant disorder that affects blood vessels throughout the body (causing vascular dysplasia) and results in a tendency for bleeding. - with the anti-angiogenic medicine Avastin, which is often used with chemotherapy to prevent tumor growth.

-Leiv Arne Rosseland from the Division of Emergencies and Critical Care was appointed "Researcher of the Month" for January 2018 by the South-Eastern Norway Regional Health Authority (Helse Sør-Øst RHF).
-Rosseland works within the field of pain relief, especially related to obstretic anasthesia.
-He is also concerned that we use the good registry data that we have more actively than today.
-Rosseland's work is presented in a feature article published on the home page of Helse Sør-Øst.
+Espen Melum, head of the "Experimental Hepatology" group at the Research Institute of Internal Medicine, under the Division of Surgery, Inflammatory Diseases and Transplantation, was appointed "Researcher of the Month" for March 2018 by the South-Eastern Norway Regional Health Authority (Helse Sør-Øst RHF).
+Melum's research group studies why inflammation occurs in the bile ducts, which in turn can lead to liver failure.
+His work is presented in a feature article published on the home page of Helse Sør-Øst.

 On the occasion of King Olav V's award 2018 to professor Vessela N. Kristensen there will be held a mini symposium on cancer genomics April 17th at 10am-4pm in the Auditorium at the Institute for Cancer Research, in the K building at Montebello.
 Speakers are prominent scientists Olga Troyanskaya, Charles Vaske, Sampsa Hautanemi, Diether Lambrechts, Gyan Bhanot, Peter Fasching and Zohar Yakhini.